chukwumaokere/socketio-chatapp/README.md

 It has the advantages of software like https://www.ringcentral.com/digital-customer-engagement.html or any other customer engagement service, FREE OF COST.
 It has no concurrent connection limit

 ## How to run:
-1) embed the HTML and script into your index.html file
+1) Embed the HTML and script into your index.html file
 2) Run the app.js using Node `node app.js`
 3) Open the chat on the Index pages